 Quick Facts about your pension

 Inflation protection increases applied to your lifetime pension in the past become a permanent part of the pension in the future.
-(The additional temporary bridge benefit and inflation protection applied to it stop at age 65.)
+(Any additional temporary bridge benefit and inflation protection applied to it stop at age 65.)
 Your pension is paid for the rest of your life, and will not decrease.

 Your Retired Member Statement provides details